collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The question of write permission leads us to collaborative development models.
 Collaborative development model is just a fancy term for how people work on software together.
 The two collaborative development models basically correspond to whether you have write permission.

 There are two collaborative development models:
-* “Fork and Pull” Model
+* If you do not have write permission to a repo, so you make a copy of the repo called a fork and submit a pull request, this is called the “Fork and Pull” Model
-* “Shared Repository” Model
+* If you have write permission to a repo (user account or organizational), so you make changes directly within the repo along with others, this is called the  “Shared Repository” Model

 </td></tr>